Code-Institute-Submissions/EnjoyBristol/README.md

 * [W3Schools](https://www.w3schools.com/) - Used to help with contact form and other various coding questions.
 * [JSfiddle](http://jsfiddle.net/QN9cH/1/) - This was to help with parallax scrolling effect on iOS mobile devices.
 * [Autoprefixer](https://autoprefixer.github.io/) - Used to ensure CSS is correct
+* [JQuery](https://jquery.com/) - Used for JQuery elements applied in JavaScript and some help with writing code.
+* [EmailJS](https://www.emailjs.com/) - JavaScript code given to make Contact Form functional.
+* [Trip Advisor](https://www.tripadvisor.co.uk/) - Used for the attraction locations.

 ## Testing